 - By identifying any DOL billing violations before the government, you can develop a proactive strategy for responding to the audit or investigation;

-- By identifying any workers’ comp code errors or other billing mistakes, you can proactively update your policies and procedures to demonstrate to the DOL that you are serious about compliance with the federal workers’ comp rules.
+- By identifying any workers’ compensation code errors or other billing mistakes, you can proactively update your policies and procedures to demonstrate to the DOL that you are serious about compliance with the federal workers’ compensation rules.

 2. Intervention and Proactive Defense of the DOL’s Audit or Investigation